IsaiahHenryB/Course-Project/README.md

 The links in the app.js for sendFile seem to work properly though.

 I really hope to get all the file paths working properly but I'm at a total loss for now.

+## Homework11

+I was able to finally get the pages to render properly.

+There's one thing though, the book page don't work now :/

+I want to mess around and figure out a way to make it function in an experimental branch.